I almost never make sprites completely from scratch. Usually, I start with another game character, remove their hair & outfit, then build from there. That makes things much easier since you don’t have to figure out the new character’s proportions, you’ll simply re-use proportions that you already kn

 #Proportions

-Paying attention to proportions is helpful even with small sprites like these.
+# Paying attention to proportions is helpful even with small sprites.
 But the smaller the sprite, the more you need to compromise on realistic proportions.
 The eyes should still be centered on the head, unless it’s tilted up or down.
 But the size of the head compared to the body will generally be either 1/3 to 1/2 the size of the entire sprite.
 This is because you need to be able to clearly see the character’s eyes, which convey the most expression.

 #Why 3D Doesn’t Work Well